-Long-term bank marketing strategies are important, but rolling out quick-and-easy offers, promotions, or engagements can help you add value to your bank’s brand and build connections with customers.
-Today, we’re offering four easy bank marketing ideas that financial marketers can turn around in just a few minutes, hours, or days to boost awareness and create loyalty.
+Long-term banking business development campaigns are important, but rolling out quick-and-easy offers, promotions, or engagements can help you add value to your bank’s brand and build connections with customers.
+Today, we’re offering four easy bank marketing ideas and strategies that financial marketers can turn around in just a few minutes, hours, or days to boost awareness and create loyalty.

 It’s likely that your account-holders and prospects are in need of some basic financial education—most of us are.
 Offering ways to increase their financial literacy can help your bank in two ways:

 First, your reputation gets a boost.
 Not only are you proving yourself knowledgeable, but you’re also generous with your expertise.
 Account-holders and prospects will appreciate your willingness to counsel them—for free.

 Second, you can tie your learning opportunities to products or services you’d like to promote.
 A customer who’s just spent time learning about loans and interest rates might be more receptive to a special offer on auto loans, for example; or an account-holder newly informed about credit scores might be looking for a bank-branded credit card to help boost their credit ratings.

 And the best part of this bank marketing strategy is that the logistics are simple.
 Education is no longer tied to classrooms.
 There are apps that offer online education anytime, anywhere, at the learner’s pace.